rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 # Troubleshooting XNAT Desktop Uploader

-## General prerequisites to be able to upload imagees
+## General prerequisites to be able to upload images

 The following conditions must be met by everyone in order to upload images to CNDA.